laerys/Balance-SimC/.github/ISSUE_TEMPLATE/beta_bug.md

 ---
 name: Beta Bug
-about: Report a balance druid bug with the Shadowlands BETA version of SimC
+about: Report a balance druid related bug with the Shadowlands BETA version of SimC
 title: ''
 labels: BETA, BUG
 assignees: ''